Reconnect with Yourself and Build the Capacity to Live Fully

 Reach Out

-Either schedule a free 15-minute phone consultation or send a message with questions on the form below.
+Either schedule a free 10-minute phone consultation or send a message with questions on the form below.

 • Calendar with a cup of coffee on it for potential clients of mind-body therapy.

-Schedule during the consult call or reach out via the website form to book your first session.
+You can schedule your first session during the consultation call or reach out via the website form.

 • Chair with pillow and blanket on it representing comfort and coziness that helps for somatic therapy sessions.